 - Research inspection processes to improve or validate current testing methods

 - Using a macro etch test (and depending on the base material(s) joined in the weld), a mild acid mixture is applied to the cross-section surface.

 - The resultant etching provides an excellent study of the internal structure of the weld, which is also helpful in detecting welding problems.

 - Depth of Penetration

 Additional tests may be applied to validate ductility, soundness of welded joints, tensile strength or any presence of slag inclusions or weld quality discontinuities within the entire length of the weld.

-Depending on the characteristics to be inspected, we use various destructive test methods for friction welds:
+Depending on the characteristics requiring inspection, we use various destructive test methods for friction welds: